 As is true also of other biologic membranes, drug passage across the placenta is dependent on lipid solubility and the degree of drug ionization.
 Lipophilic drugs tend to diffuse readily across the placenta and enter the fetal circulation.
 For example, thiopental, a drug commonly used for cesarean sections, crosses the placenta almost immediately and can produce sedation or apnea in the newborn infant.
 Highly ionized drugs such as succinylcholine and tubocurarine, also used for cesarean sections, cross the placenta slowly and achieve very low concentrations in the fetus.
 Impermeability of the placenta to polar compounds is relative rather than absolute.
 If high enough maternal-fetal concentration gradients are achieved, polar compounds cross the placenta in measurable amounts.
 Salicylate, which is almost completely ionized at physiologic pH, crosses the placenta rapidly.
 This occurs because the small amount of salicylate that is not ionized is highly lipid-soluble.

 The molecular weight of the drug also influences the rate of transfer and the amount of drug transferred across the placenta.
 Drugs with molecular weights of 250–500 can cross the placenta easily, depending upon their lipid solubility and degree of ionization; those with molecular weights of 500–1000 cross the placenta with more difficulty; and those with molecular weights >1000 cross very poorly.
 An important clinical application of this property is the choice of heparin as an anticoagulant in pregnant women.
 Because it is a very large (and polar) molecule, heparin is unable to cross the placenta.
-Unlike warfarin, which is teratogenic and should be avoided during the first trimester and even beyond (as the brain continues to develop), heparin may be safely given to pregnant women who need anticoagulation.
-Yet the ...
+Unlike warfarin, which is teratogenic and should be avoided during the first trimester and even beyond (as the brain continues to develop), heparin may be safely given to pregnant women ...